 An ingrown toenail may seem like a minor problem, but without medical attention, that minor problem can turn into a major infection.
 Even if you’re able to trim away the nail at home, it’s more likely to recur if you don’t receive care to address the underlying cause.
-Dr. Patrick D. Roberto of Achilles Foot Care has lots of experience treating ingrown toenails at his two locations, Delmont and Monroeville, Pennsylvania.
+Dr. Patrick D. Roberto of Achilles Foot Care has lots of experience treating ingrown toenails at his location, Delmont, Pennsylvania.
 Call the practice or book an appointment online to learn how Dr. Roberto can help prevent infection while also correcting the underlying cause so your ingrown nails won’t recur.

 Normally, the edge of your toenail grows on top of the skin, but with an ingrown toenail, this edge grows into the skin and soft tissue along the edge of the nail bed.
 Ingrown toenails are more common among people who wear shoes that are too tight or too narrow and confined in the toe area, and among people with certain foot shapes (like a wide toe area of the foot) or with very curved toenails.

 Women who wear high heels on a regular basis are also more prone to ingrown toenails since the foot is continually pushed into the toe box, where crowding causes the nail to grow into the skin.
 Some foot deformities or injuries also make ingrown toenails more likely.

 The first symptoms of an ingrown nail usually are pain and redness around the edge of the nail bed where the nail presses into the skin.
 Without treatment, the skin becomes swollen and painful symptoms increase, especially when you wear shoes that press on the nail.
 Over time, the tissue can become infected, and you may notice pus in addition to significant swelling and pain.
 Eventually, an untreated infection can spread to the rest of your toe and even into other areas of your foot.